ksripathi/example-service/Readme.md

 ## Unresolved issues

-   1. SonarQube integration with *example-service* sources
+   1. As part of CI workflow SonarQube integration is not done with *example-service* sources

    2. HTTPS certificates not yet installed